lucadalzilio/H-MECs-2D/README.md

 =====================================================

-To run the code on EULER use the
+To run the code on ETH cluster EULER use the
 ```
 env2lmod
 ```